 Are you reminded of your own symptoms while reading about PTSD?
 Would you like to know if you have post-traumatic stress disorder?
-Do you need help or a sympathetic ear?
-A psychologist can help you.
-Simply call or book a consultation with an expert for personal advice and professional customized treatment.
+Then it might be a good idea to speak to your physician or a psychologist.
+A psychologist can help you recover from PTSD.

 Do you have questions about treatments?
 Call us on +31207717996 and we will give you personal advice and help creating a treatment plan.

 At iPractice, we treat using blended care.
 This is a combination of online and offline therapy.
 You’ll have face-to-face conversations with a consulting psychologist and you’ll also have access to an online psychologist in between.
 This means that you can ask questions and share your thoughts whenever you like.